 Amber Remington is a board certified psychiatric mental health nurse practitioner.
 She has practiced psychiatric nursing in acute inpatient behavioral health units, outpatient clinics, and emergency room settings.
 Amber received her undergraduate degree in nursing from the University of North Carolina at Charlotte and her graduate degree from the University of Cincinnati.

 Associate Medical Director, Lead Psychiatrist, Mecklenburg County

 Dr. Jacqueline Smith is based in Mecklenburg County, providing care to children, adolescents and adults in the outpatient clinic and at the SECU Youth Crisis Center, a Monarch program.
 She collaborates with community partners, supervises nurse practitioners, meets regularly with staff and mentors physician assistant students.
 She is board certified in adult, child- adolescent and forensic psychiatry.

 Peggy Terhune, Ph.D., M.B.A., OT/L

 Dr. Peggy Terhune has served as the president & CEO of Monarch since June 1995.
 Under her leadership, Monarch has moved towards evidence-based and best practice in all areas, successfully added services, enhanced community integration, improved customer satisfaction, reduced turnover and successfully developed programs to serve consumers with multiple disabilities.
 She has worked with and advocated for people with disabilities for more than 40 years.

 Niah White, LCSW

-Behavioral Health Therapist Certified as a Licensed Clinical Social Worker
+Behavioral Health Therapist Certified as a Licensed Clinical Social Worker, Guilford County

-Niah White’s professional experience spans across 10 years, and centers on collaboratively working with community partners, facilitating coordination of care, and delivering integrated behavioral health care services.
+Niah White’s professional experience spans across 10 years with a focus on working collaboratively with community partners, facilitating coordination of care and delivering integrated behavioral health care services.
 Niah’s experience features working within a variety of settings including outpatient community mental health, enhanced mental health services, and the non-profit sector.